 Our joy comes from the Lord and does not depend on anything except our relationship with God.
 We have joy because we have a right relationship with God and we are and will be saved from the coming judgment.
 That cannot be taken away and we can't slip and lose our salvation.
 We have been given the Holy Spirit which testifies that we are God's.

-Concerning this salvation, the prophets who spoke of the grace that was to come to you, searched intently and with the greatest care, trying to find out the time and circumstances to which the Spirit of Christ in them was pointing when he predicted the sufferings of Christ and the glories that would follow.
+The prophets, who prophesied about this gift of deliverance that was meant for you, pondered and inquired diligently about it.
+They were trying to find out the time and circumstances to which the Spirit of the Messiah in them was referring in predicting the Messiah's sufferings and the glorious things to follow.

 There are many who basically set half of the Bible (the Old Testament) aside and say that it doesn't have anything to do with us today but this passage shows us the truth.
 We see that God had told the prophets of old about the grace that was coming and they tried to find out the time.
 We see that God used the Spirit to let them know of these things.
 God uses that same Spirit in us today and when we look back through history (through the Old Testament) we can grow in our faith as we see what God has done and what He has promised to do.